 Place and balance objects on a piece of paper

 At this point, we need to place the item itself inside the sheet of paper.
-For the most correct determination of the location of objects in the drawing, you need to make several sketches on a separate sheet.
+For the most correct determination of the location of objects in the artwork, you need to make several sketches on a separate sheet.
 This will help you determine the most advantageous angle and location of the objects.
 After that, it is necessary to depict the edges of the object on the paper.
-The edges of the object and their contours should not touch the edges of the sheet of paper.
-Also, and vice versa, one cannot leave unjustified empty space on the sheet.
-In both of these cases, the composition will be disrupted.
+The edges of the object should not touch the edges of the sheet.
+Also, do not leave too much empty space on the sheet.

 Determine the center of the composition